Facts about AGM and AGC Municipal Bond Insurance

 Assured Guaranty Provides Enhanced Market Liquidity for Investors’ Bonds

-- On average, $2 billion of Assured Guaranty bonds trade each week.
+- On average, $2 billion of Assured Guaranty bonds trade each week during typical market conditions.

 - Assured Guaranty-insured bonds have historically tended to demonstrate greater price stability than comparable uninsured bonds of the same issuer when that issuer was under financial stress.

 Assured Guaranty Provides Transparency

-- AGM and AGC are subsidiaries of a public company that is subject to New York Stock Exchange and SEC regulation and therefore held to higher legal standards of disclosure, oversight and transparency than non-public companies.
+- AGM and AGC are subsidiaries of a public company that is subject to SEC and New York Stock Exchange regulation and therefore held to higher legal standards of disclosure, oversight and transparency than non-public companies.